 Girl Scout Day at the Roundhouse

-Girl Scouts take action in many ways--through direct service in their community, by educating others, and by advocating for issues that better their community.
-Join us at the Roundhouse to learn more about the legislative process.
-Meet local legislators and decision makers.
-See how laws are made.
-Learn how you can make a difference!
+Girl Scouts take action in many ways -- through direct service in their communities, by educating others, and by advocating for issues that better their communities.
+Join us at the Roundhouse to learn about the legislative process, meet local legislators and decision makers, see how laws are made and learn how YOU can make a difference!

 February 18, 2019 is Girl Scout Day at the Roundhouse.
 This is a day where Girl Scouts, troops and their families are invited to visit the New Mexico State Capitol, also referred to as the Roundhouse.
 While we do have a schedule of events, you are welcome to visit on your own as well.
 Registration is not required in order to visit the Roundhouse.

 - 9:00am – Girls arrive, meet at our table on the 1st floor in section U